 - Anything used or intended for use for the purpose of threatening or intimidating any person.

 - Firearms are included in this definition.

-- Firearms or prohibited weapons will not be permitted on school property or at any school sponsored event or activity.
+- Firearms or prohibited weapons defined under the Criminal Code of Canada and its Regulations will not be permitted on school property or at any school sponsored event or activity.

 - Police shall be involved when a student has threatened to use, or been found in possession of, a firearm or prohibited weapon.

-- If any firearm or prohibited weapon is found, police will be notified and the firearm or prohibited weapon will be turned over to the Police.
+- If any firearm or prohibited weapon is found, Police must be notified and the firearm or prohibited weapon will be turned over to the Police.

 - DDisciplinary consequences regarding the threat to use or use of other weapons (excluding firearms or prohibited weapons) by students may include maximum-term suspension and recommendation to the DSBN for expulsion.
 Police may be involved.